santoshreddy-1362004/AiResumeBuilder/README.md

 ## 🎯 Overview

 The **Professional AI Resume Builder** is a cutting-edge web application that leverages artificial intelligence to create optimized resumes and cover letters.
-Built with modern React architecture and powered by Google's Gemini AI, this platform provides comprehensive career document optimization with real-time ATS (Applicant Tracking System) analysis.
+Built with modern React architecture and powered by **Groq's Lightning-Fast AI**, this platform provides comprehensive career document optimization with real-time ATS (Applicant Tracking System) analysis.

 ### 🎪 **Key Highlights**
-- **AI-Powered Content Generation** using Google Gemini 2.0 Flash
+- **⚡ Lightning-Fast AI** powered by Groq's infrastructure with Llama 3.1 model
+- **🆓 Completely Free** - No API costs or usage limits
-- **ATS Optimization** with keyword analysis and scoring
+- **🎯 ATS Optimization** with keyword analysis and scoring
-- **Professional Corporate Design** with responsive layout
+- **🎨 Professional Corporate Design** with responsive layout
-- **Real-time Analysis** providing actionable insights
+- **⚡ Real-time Analysis** providing actionable insights
-- **Enterprise-Grade Security** with environment-based API management
+- **🔒 Enterprise-Grade Security** with environment-based API management

 ---